Wills17/Diabetes-Analysis/README.md

 ## Overview of Dataset

 The dataset used in this project contains information related to diabetes.
-The main.py script provides a detailed overview of the dataset, including key statistics and visualizations to help understand the data.
+The main.py script in the "Overview" folder provides a detailed overview of the dataset, including key statistics and visualizations to help understand the data.

 ## Exploratory Data Analysis (EDA)